Transfer functions

 • inductionFactor::Vector{<:Real}: induction factor for each channel

-• units::Vector: units for each channel, can be either Unitful.FreeUnits or a string that can be parsed as a Unitful unit
+• units::Vector: units for each channel, can be either Unitful.FreeUnits or a string that can be parsed as a Unitful unit.
+Instead of using this keyword, data can also have Unitful units attached, then the units keyword-argument is ignored.

 source